 Severity of neutropenia relates to the relative risk of infection and is classified as follows:

-When neutrophil counts fall to < 500/μL, endogenous microbial flora (eg, in the mouth or gut) can cause infections.
-If the count falls to < 200/mcL (< 0.2 × 109/L), the inflammatory response may be muted and the usual inflammatory findings of leukocytosis or WBCs in the urine or at the site of infection may not occur.
-Acute, severe neutropenia, particularly if another factor (eg, cancer) is present, also impairs the immune system and can lead to rapidly fatal infections.
+When neutrophil counts fall to < 500/mcL, endogenous microbial flora (eg, in the mouth or gut) can cause infections.
+If the count falls to < 200/mcL (< 0.2 × 109/L), the inflammatory response may be muted and the usual inflammatory findings of leukocytosis or white blood cells in the urine or at the site of infection may not occur.
+Acute, severe neutropenia, particularly if another factor (eg, cancer) is present, significantly impairs the immune system and can lead to rapidly fatal infections.
 The integrity of the skin and mucous membranes, the vascular supply to tissue, and the nutritional status of the patient also influence the risk of infections.

 The most frequently occurring infections in patients with profound neutropenia are

-Cyclic neutropenia is a rare congenital granulocytopoietic disorder, usually transmitted in an autosomal dominant fashion and usually caused by a mutation in the gene for neutrophil elastase, resulting in abnormal apoptosis.
+Cyclic neutropenia is a rare congenital granulocytopoietic disorder, usually transmitted in an autosomal dominant fashion and usually caused by a mutation in the gene for neutrophil elastase (ELANE/ELA2), resulting in abnormal apoptosis.
 It is characterized by regular, periodic oscillations in the number of peripheral neutrophils.
 The mean oscillatory period is 21 ± 3 days.
 Cycling of other blood cells is also evident in most cases.